flare-foundation/governance-proposals/SIP/SIP_4.md

 ## 1. Brief Description

-To achieve Flare’s mission as a layer 1 enshrined-oracle network where all protocols operate under the same trust assumptions as the network, this proposal, or more formally its counterpart FIP, intends to implement a new incentive structure across the Flare network.
+To achieve Flare’s mission as a layer 1 enshrined-oracle network where all protocols operate under the same trust assumptions as the network, this proposal, or more formally its counterpart [FIP.10](../FIP/FIP_10.md), intends to implement a new incentive structure across the Flare network.
 The purpose of this proposal is to implement the corresponding rewarding logic on Songbird, maintaining Songbird’s status as a canary network for Flare’s mainnet.

+As staking is not yet live on Songbird, the impact of this proposal is limited.
+However, it lays the groundwork for upcoming network deployments.

 The new incentive for Flare structure aims to: